Arun8264/Burnie_IOT/README.md

 Frame Size and Center: The line detection assumes a center of the frame around which the robot will adjust its movement.

-How to Run:
-Run this script on your Raspberry Pi connected to your Picar-X.

-Make sure the camera is set up properly and can detect the line.

-Ensure your motor control wiring is correct before starting the program.

 This code serves as a basic line-following logic that you can later integrate with your front-end user interface, where the user can control which color path the robot follows.